yashsawkar/Secure_File_Sharing/README.md

+ASSIGNMENT DESCRIPTION

+This is a secure file-sharing system project designed to help communicate with file sharing between Ops Users and Client users.
+It ensures secure
+1. Uploading files
+2. Access files
+3. Sharing files
+with role-based permissions
+backend developed with FastAPI ensuring high performance and security

 1. Test Cases for the Project

 Testing is critical to ensure the functionality and security of the application.
 Below are the key test cases categorized by feature: